d2l-ai/d2l-en/chapter_recurrent-modern/bi-rnn.md

 d2l.train_ch8(model, train_iter, vocab, lr, num_epochs, device)
 ```

 The output is clearly unsatisfactory for the reasons described above.
 For a
-discussion of more effective uses of bidirectional models, please see the sentiment
+discussion of more effective uses of bidirectional RNNs, please see the sentiment
+analysis application
-classification in :numref:`sec_sentiment_rnn`.
+in :numref:`sec_sentiment_rnn`.

 ## Summary

-* In bidirectional recurrent neural networks, the hidden state for each time step is simultaneously determined by the data prior to and after the current time step.
+* In bidirectional RNNs, the hidden state for each time step is simultaneously determined by the data prior to and after the current time step.
-* Bidirectional RNNs bear a striking resemblance with the forward-backward algorithm in graphical models.
+* Bidirectional RNNs bear a striking resemblance with the forward-backward algorithm in probabilistic graphical models.
-* Bidirectional RNNs are mostly useful for sequence embedding and the estimation of observations given bidirectional context.
+* Bidirectional RNNs are mostly useful for sequence encoding and the estimation of observations given bidirectional context.
 * Bidirectional RNNs are very costly to train due to long gradient chains.

 ## Exercises

 1. If the different directions use a different number of hidden units, how will the shape of $\mathbf{H}_t$ change?
-1. Design a bidirectional recurrent neural network with multiple hidden layers.
+1. Design a bidirectional RNN with multiple hidden layers.
-1. Implement a sequence classification algorithm using bidirectional RNNs.
-Hint: use the RNN to embed each word and then aggregate (average) all embedded outputs before sending the output into an MLP for classification.
-For instance, if we have $(\mathbf{o}_1, \mathbf{o}_2, \mathbf{o}_3)$, we compute $\bar{\mathbf{o}} = \frac{1}{3} \sum_i \mathbf{o}_i$ first and then use the latter for sentiment classification.
+1. Polysemy is common in natural languages.
+For example, the word "bank" has different meanings in contexts “i went to the bank to deposit cash” and “i went to the bank to sit down”.
+How can we design a neural network model such that given a context sequence and a word, a vector representation of the word in the context will be returned?
+What type of neural architectures is preferred for handling polysemy?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/339)